Tour Discounts and Visitor InformationChimney Rock2021-02-16T16:06:03+00:00

-Last opportunity to access the ancient structures is 3:00 pm daily.
-There is a minimum of a half-hour drive round trip to where the tours take place and you will want to allow yourself at least 45 minutes to an hour for the Kiva Trail Audio-Guided Tour.
-At 4:00pm, all guests are asked to exit the upper parking lot and start driving to the entry gate which closes at 4:30pm.
+Last opportunity to access the ancient structures is 3:30 pm daily.
+There is a minimum of a half-hour drive round trip to where the tours take place and you will want to allow yourself at least 45 minutes to an hour for each Self-Guided Tour.
+At 4:00pm, all vehicles must exit the upper parking lot and start driving to the entry gate which closes at 4:30pm.

-Please be aware that severe weather and/or trail conditions may require that tours and special events be cancelled at the last minute.
+Please be aware that severe weather and/or trail conditions may require that special events be cancelled at the last minute.

 Pets are not permitted on tours or past the Visitor Cabin; only Service Dogs are permitted.
 Kennels are available at no charge at the Visitor Cabin.